sinsasanderink/DeepLearning_HousePricePrediction/README.md

   - Random weight initialization and gradient updates.
   - Gradient computation with TensorFlow's `GradientTape`.

+- **Integration with Keras:**
+  - Option to use Keras layers (`tf.keras.layers.Dense`) for defining network architectures.
+  - Leverage Keras for flexible and modular neural network design.

 - **Training Process:**
   - Iterative training with parameter updates.
   - Demonstration of weight and bias adjustments to minimize loss.